-31. Members' liability
+29. Members' liability

-Each Member of the Charitable Company undertakes to contribute to the assets of the Company in the event of it being wound up while he/she is a Member, or within one year after he/she ceases to be a Member, such amount as may be required, not exceeding £NIL for the debts and liabilities contracted before he/she ceases to be a member.
+Each Member of the Charitable Company undertakes to contribute to the assets of the Company in the event of it being wound up while they are a Member, or within one year after they cease to be a Member, such amount as may be required, not exceeding £NIL for the debts and liabilities contracted before they cease to be a member.

-32. Related party transactions
+30. Related party transactions